 While it provides a tax credit to those who contribute to their qualified retirement accounts and earn under a certain amount, many taxpayers aren’t familiar with the benefit.
-In fact, 38 percent of U.S. workers have no clue the benefit exists, according to a recent survey from Transamerica Center for Retirement Studies.
+In fact, 38 percent of U.S. workers have no clue the benefit exists, according to a 2020 survey from Transamerica Center for Retirement Studies.

 Here’s everything you need to know about the saver’s credit.

 The saver’s tax credit is a non-refundable tax credit you can claim on your tax return if you are eligible.
 Depending on your income level, you may be able to claim the credit for up to 50 percent of eligible retirement contributions that you make toward your IRAs or employer-sponsored retirement plans — up to $2,000 per year for a single person.